 Since energy conservation standards are being developed across multiple motor-driven systems, it gives the industries an opportunity to develop a common-themed labeling program for motor-driven equipment.

-Early in the rulemaking processes, an extended motor product labeling initiative (EMPLI) was created.
+Since these three motor driven systems are rutinley used by the same users, there is an added benefit in the industries working together to present a common concept.
+To this end, early in the rulemaking processes, an extended motor product labeling initiative (EMPLI) was created.
 The initiative is a joint effort between the American Council for an Energy Efficient Economy (ACEEE), energy advocates, utility power administrators, and trade associations that represent fans (Air Movement & Controls Association [AMCA]), compressors (Compressed Air & Gas Institute [CAGI]), pumps (Hydraulic Institute [HI]), and drives, drivers, and controls (National Electrical Manufacturers Associations [NEMA]).

 The goal of EMPLI is to accelerate the adoption of high-performance equipment into the marketplace ahead of the compliance date in the respective ECSs.
-Users of motor-driven systems should expect the voluntary labeling programs as the first noticable impact of the respective ECS and TP.
+Users of motor-driven systems can expect the voluntary labeling programs as the first noticable impact of the respective ECS and TP.

-To accomplish this, the trade associations are working together with utility representatives to develop common-themed, third-party labels that build on the ECSs, and communicate relative enegy consumption of the motor-driven system in an easy and understandable way.

-The programs and label or rating must communicate energy savings verification to meet the requirements of the public service commissions in order for power utility administrators to design incentive programs based on the label, thereby accelerating the adoption of more efficient equipment.
+To accomplish this, the trade associations have worked together with utility representatives to develop common-themed, third-party labels that build on the ECSs, and communicate relative energy consumption of the motor-driven systems in an easy and understandable way.
+The programs and label or rating must communicate energy savings verification to meet the requirements of the public service commissions in order for power utility administrators to design incentive programs based on the labels, thereby accelerating the adoption of more efficient equipment.

-The ECS and TP for pumps allowed the HI pump committee to move forward with developing a rating system, label, and program to adminster it.
-The program is currently under development, going through committee approval processes.
+The ECS and TP for pumps being the first to publish allowed the HI pump committee to move forward with developing a rating system, label, and program to administer it.
+The program was approved and launched in 2017 and is gaining acceptance in 2018.

 The HI pump committee understood the label must provide utility program administrators the required information to justify incentives based on power reduction from a base case.
-To that end, the HI pump committee considered several rating ideas, but is ultimately proposing a "yardstick" approach called the HI Energy Rating, which is similar to EnergyGuide ratings seen on appliances.
+To that end, the HI pump committee considered several rating ideas, but is ultimately proposing a "yardstick" approach called the HI Energy Rating (ER), which is similar to EnergyGuide ratings seen on appliances.
 It is understood that for commercial and industrial products a label may not be required and that the developed rating and label may or may not be applied to the product, but will be placed in marketing and submittal information used to make purchasing decisions.

-To develop the energy rating, the HI committee evaluated data published by DOE in the Technical Support Document (TSD) (US Department of Energy, 2015) to the ECS.
+To develop the ER, the HI committee evaluated data published by DOE in the Technical Support Document (TSD) (US Department of Energy, 2015) to the ECS.
 The TSD presented the scatter plots of C-values for each pump equipment category.
-These data were evaluated to understand the expected range of $PEI{CL/VL}$ for an equipment category from the base case to the maximum surveyed, allowing the maximum and minimum energy consumption to be illustrated on a scale.
+These data were evaluated to understand the expected range of PEICL/VL for an equipment category from the base case to the maximum surveyed, allowing the maximum and minimum energy consumption to be illustrated on a scale.
 Table 8 is a summary of the analysis done and shows the average PEI for each pump equipment category from baseline to maximum.